 - 7.1 On ceasing to be employed by the Council, employees will be paid contractual payments due under their contract of employment. - 7.2 The Council's Redundancy Framework details the conditions under which redundancy payments can be made.
-The Council calculates redundancy payments based on an individual's actual pay, length of continuous service and age. - 7.3 Severance payments are made in accordance with the Council's Redundancy Framework. - 7.4 Employees with more than two years' service will be entitled to redundancy pay in line with local government guidelines and statutory provisions.
-Redundant employees will receive two elements of their final pay: - Normal pay (including pay in lieu of any outstanding leave) up to the agreed leaving date; - A redundancy payment (where entitled) calculated in accordance with the statutory provisions
+The Council calculates redundancy payments based on an individual's actual pay, length of continuous service and age. - 7.3 Severance payments are made in accordance with the Council's Redundancy Framework and relevant employment legislation. - 7.4 Employees with more than two years service will be entitled to redundancy pay in line with local government guidelines and statutory provisions.
+Redundant employees will receive two elements of their final pay: - Normal pay (including pay in lieu of any outstanding leave) up to the agreed leaving date; - A redundancy payment (where entitled) calculated in accordance with the statutory provisions.

 In exceptional circumstances, the Council reserves the right to make a payment in lieu of notice.
-This will only be considered if it is in the best interests of the Council, or on compassionate grounds, and will require authorisation by relevant senior officers.
+This will only be considered if it is in the best interests of the Council, or on compassionate grounds, and will require authorisation by the Chief Executive or in his absence, the section 151 Officer.